Social inclusion and gender equality

 Mathur, Sanyukta, Margaret Greene and Anju Malhotra.
 2003.
 Too Young To Wed: The Lives, Rights and Health of Young Married Girls.
 Washington, DC: International Center for Research on Women.

 Making the case for a global campaign to end child marriage.
-Lecture for The Elders, Johannesburg, SA, May 2010.
+Presentation to The Elders, Johannesburg, SA, May 2010.

 Greene, Margaret E. and Omar J. Robles.
 2013.
 A Sustainable, Thriving Cocoa Sector for Future Generations: The business case for why women matter and what to do about it.
 A report prepared for Mars Chocolate.